neenubaby-aem/NABDeveloperchallenge/developerchallenge1/README.md

+# Solution

+Created a maven project and used java for backend development and display.

+# How to run the project

+Download the code into eclipse as maven project and Right Click on main file CurrencyConverter.java and run as-> java application will give you the result.

 # Introduction
 This test contains challenges for both frontend and backend speciality.
 You may choose to focus on whichever areas best demonstrate your expertise and experience.